bcholodenko/Metadata-AI/README.md

 1. **Back detection** — For each photo, the script checks if the next image is the reverse side of a physical print using a two-step VLM confirmation.
 If confirmed, it attempts to OCR a date and any handwritten comments from the back.
 Comments are translated to English if needed.
 If no date is found on the back, the script falls through to step 2.
 2. **IPTC keyword check** — Checks existing IPTC keywords on the photo for a parseable date (e.g. "Sep 1960" or "circa 1975").
 3. **AI analysis** — A single VLM call analyzes the image and returns all of the following in one pass: date estimate and confidence (if date is still unknown), time of day from lighting and shadows, a one-sentence scene description, indoor/outdoor setting, whether flash fired, location clues (if geotagging is enabled), and 5 descriptive keywords.
-The folder name is always passed as context so the VLM can use it as a date or location hint.
+The folder name is always passed as high-confidence date and location information for the VLM to weight accordingly.
 The estimated time is written into the `DateTimeOriginal` EXIF timestamp.
 4. **Geotagging** — If enabled, uses the location returned by the VLM in step 3 and resolves it to GPS coordinates via Nominatim.
 5. **Keywords** — Confirmed from the VLM's step 3 response — no additional call needed.
 6. **Metadata writing** — Valid dates before the cutoff year are written into the file along with the generated keywords and any comments extracted from the back.
 Low-confidence estimates are added to a `review.html` report instead of being written.
 DNG files receive a `.xmp` sidecar instead of direct EXIF modification.